-3. Building the Foundation Information
+3. Building the Foundation Information and the Evidence Base

-The strategy (as currently set out) is intended to help members evaluate information and apply proportionate decision making at the appropriate times.
+The strategy (as currently set out) is intended to help members evaluate information and evidence and then apply proportionate decision making at the appropriate times.
 There is a risk that too much information presented at any one time can present difficulties.
 In any eventuality a suitable level of foundation information needs to be collated and presented.